Nelson Mandela: Congress of the People and the Treason Trial: 1955–1961

 After taking part in the unsuccessful protest to prevent the forced relocation of all black people from the Sophiatown suburb of Johannesburg in February 1955, Mandela concluded that violent action would prove necessary to end apartheid and white minority rule.
 On his advice, Sisulu requested weaponry from the People's Republic of China, which was denied.
 Although the Chinese government supported the anti-apartheid struggle, they believed the movement insufficiently prepared for guerrilla warfare.
 With the involvement of the South African Indian Congress, the Coloured People's Congress, the South African Congress of Trade Unions and the Congress of Democrats, the ANC planned a Congress of the People, calling on all South Africans to send in proposals for a post-apartheid era.
 Based on the responses, a Freedom Charter was drafted by Rusty Bernstein, calling for the creation of a democratic, non-racialist state with the nationalisation of major industry.
-The charter was adopted at a June 1955 conference in Kliptown; 3,000 delegates attended the event, which was forcibly closed down by police.
+The charter was adopted at a June 1955 conference in Kliptown, which was forcibly closed down by police.
 The tenets of the Freedom Charter remained important for Mandela, and in 1956 he described it as "an inspiration to the people of South Africa".

 Following the end of a second ban in September 1955, Mandela went on a working holiday to Transkei to discuss the implications of the Bantu Authorities Act, 1951 with local Xhosa chiefs, also visiting his mother and Noengland before proceeding to Cape Town.
 In March 1956, he received his third ban on public appearances, restricting him to Johannesburg for five years, but he often defied it.
 Mandela's marriage broke down and Evelyn left him, taking their children to live with her brother.
-Initiating divorce proceedings in May 1956, she claimed that Mandela had physically abused her; he denied the allegations, and fought for custody of their children.
+Initiating divorce proceedings in May 1956, she claimed that Mandela had physically abused her; he denied the allegations and fought for custody of their children.
 She withdrew her petition of separation in November, but Mandela filed for divorce in January 1958; the divorce was finalised in March, with the children placed in Evelyn's care.
 During the divorce proceedings, he began courting a social worker, Winnie Madikizela, whom he married in Bizana in June 1958.
 She later became involved in ANC activities, spending several weeks in prison.
 Together they had two children: Zenani, born in February 1959, and Zindziswa (1960–2020).